simoninns/TMS6100-Emulator/README.md

 Note: This is an Atmel Studio 7 project that can be loaded and compiled by the IDE

 Please see http://www.waitingforfriday.com/?p=30 for detailed documentation about TMS6100-Emulator

+The PHROM data for both the Acorn Speech System PHROM and the American TI PHROM is included in the source-code.
+By default it will compile using the Acorn Speech Data.
+Specifying the compiler macro PHROM_ACORN selects the Acorn PHROM and PHROM_US selects the American PHROM.
+Note that the American PHROM is not generally for use with the BBC Micro and is included for experimental use (or use in other microcomputer systems).

 ## Author